ankumar/Programming-machine-learning/README.md

 ![Attention Timeline](https://github.com/ankumar/awesome-llm-architectures/assets/658791/6c70defb-8a21-4397-ba13-2b49783f0bb5)
 Application Programming Interfaces (APIs) are at the heart of all internet software.
-With the availability of Foundational Model [**APIs - Artificial Analysis**](https://artificialanalysis.ai/) An exploration of **Artificial** Programming Intelligence.
+With the growing availability of Foundational Model [**APIs](https://artificialanalysis.ai/) An exploration of **Artificial** Programming Intelligence.

 --